noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

   OP_DUPE # duplicate the top stack item OP_EQUALVERIFY
-  OP_CHECKSIG # checks the signature for the top two stack items
+  OP_CHECKSIG # checks the signature for the top two stack items OP_RETURN <data> # allows embedding up to 40 bytes of data
+    # does not bloat UTXO memory pool
+    # data should be sha256 hashed

   # opcode examples:
   # ^ remember they execute from left to right
   # ^ constant values are pushed to the top of the stack
   2 6 OP_ADD 8 OP_EQUAL # 2 + 6 === 8
     # ^ 2 could be an unlocking script, and the remainder could be a locking script
     # ^ together they return true

 ```

 #### block data model